sanjay-kv/recode-website/docs/sql/SQL-basics/ordering-data.md

-## ✅ What You have Learned
+# ✅ What You Have Learned

-This module covers four essential topics in data selection:
+This module covers essential concepts related to ordering data in SQL:

-- **Rows and Columns**
+## 📌 ORDER BY Clause
-  Learn how to access specific rows and columns in a dataset or table, the building blocks of any query.
+Learn how to sort query results based on one or more columns using the `ORDER BY` keyword.

-- **Select Data**
+## 🔼 Ascending Order (ASC)
-  Understand the basic `SELECT` statement to retrieve data from a database.
+Understand that SQL sorts in ascending order by default, which is the same as explicitly using `ASC`.

-- **Select Multiple Columns**
+## 🔽 Descending Order (DESC)
-  Retrieve more than one column at a time in your queries to get the information you need all at once.
+Use the `DESC` keyword to sort results from highest to lowest or reverse alphabetical order.

-- **Select Distinct Values**
+## 📊 Sort by Column Values
-  Use `DISTINCT` to eliminate duplicate records and identify unique entries within your dataset.
+Practice sorting by numeric or text column values to organize data meaningfully.

 ---